Share this article:

 • The 2nd plate drawn is entered on row 96

 Continuing the process, seeds 5 to 8 are drawn and entered on rows 32, 64, 65, and 97, in the order drawn.
-Four further groups of seeded players are then drawn and interspersed on the draw‐sheet.
+Four further groups of seeded players are then drawn and interspersed on the drawsheet.

 Once all 32 seeded players are entered on the draw-sheet, the 96 unseeded players are then randomly selected.

-What is the order of play for the 2022 Championships?
+What is the order of play for the 2025 Championships?

-Following a disrupted couple of years, thanks to the pandemic, the 2022 Wimbledon Championships are scheduled to run from Monday, June 27, 2022 until Sunday, July 10, 2022.
+The 2025 Wimbledon Championships are scheduled to run from Monday, 30th June 2025 until Sunday, July 13, 2025.

 Rounds are usually scheduled months before the players playing in the first round are drawn.
-All rounds for Wimbledon 2022 have now been scheduled.

-See: The Wimbledon 2022 Tournament Schedule
+The Wimbledon 2025 Tournament Schedule

 How do I maximise my chances of seeing my favourite player?